 Four core courses in MSpecEd (D/HH) or demonstrated equivalent.

 Quiz: Quiz: Online - Short answer quiz

 Case Study / Problem Based Learning: PBL Exercise/Transition Resource package

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Practicum: Attendance Requirement - Students must attend a minimum number of these sessions. - Completion of 20 days of practicum is a compulsory course component.
+- Practicum: There is a compulsory attendance requirement in this course. - Completion of 20 days of practicum is a compulsory course component.